PROPOSED SOUTHERN CALIFORNIA EMERGENCY OPERATIONS CENTER

 Aesthetics Would be Impacted by Orange and White 120 ft Tower That Would Include Red Lights.
 The 120 ft communications tower will consist of 100 ft of tubular steel connected to concrete foundations 4 ft in diameter and 15 ft deep.
 On top of the tower would be two 20 ft antennas with microwave equipment and four or more steady-burning red lights.
 The tower would be painted with seven alternating bands of aviation orange and white paint.
 Depictions of the tower in the draft EIR eliminate the paint, lights, and additional equipment, and often cut off the top of the tower, so these simulations aren’t accurate.
 The draft EIR tries to equate the tower with a tree, and while it will not completely obstruct views, it will be ugly from all angles.
 In addition, the vantage points selected in the draft EIR for viewing the project are not selected well.
 For example, no viewpoint from nearby apartments on Joann Street (only 771 ft away) or Harbor Boulevard was selected, and the viewpoint from Fairview Park was not from the hill on the northwest quadrant, but rather the lower lawn area.
 The view that could be construed to be from the golf course shows a romanticized field of flowers and part of an unpainted tower, as it crops out the top of the tower.

-Noise and air pollution would occur While only two annual flights of medium-sized military-style helicopters (Blackhawks) are currently anticipated during normal operation (emergencies would require more), residents, especially those who live under and near those paths, will hear the noise of landing and takeoff.
+Noise and air pollution would occur.
+While only two annual flights of medium-sized military-style helicopters (Blackhawks) are currently anticipated during normal operation (emergencies would require more), residents, especially those who live under and near those paths, will hear the noise of landing and takeoff.
 The flight path will be over the municipal golf course, along with residences on the Westside and those near the Mesa Verde Shopping Center.
 The helipad at the Costa Mesa Police Station isn’t military-grade, making it unsuitable to use.
 In addition to noise and air pollution from the construction of the project, there will also be pollution from the emergency generator.
 Mitigation steps will be taken, but winds will likely increase the distribution of particulate pollution and odors to residential neighborhoods.
 Also, the cueing area at the entrance to the EOC allows diesel-powered trucks to idle.
 Costa Mesa is susceptible to air inversions, trapping layers of air pollution nearer to the ground, so additional air pollution from the project will impact those nearby residents with respiratory diseases, such as asthma.

 The most damaging of the environmental impacts would occur during actual emergency operations.
 There would be considerable air pollution, presumably from the diesel trucks that would be going in and out of the facility and idling while delivering/picking up supplies from the warehouse.
 In Section 3.5.5 of the DEIR, the last sentence is very informative: “Helicopter activity during emergency operations is speculative and cannot be quantified.”
 In other words, there could be a hundred flights in and out each day during emergency operations.

 Site is Surrounded by Residential Areas.
 There already exists a neighborhood of affordable housing on nearby Joann Street (Census Tract 6059063808), whose residents are 80% people of color.
 CalEnviroScreen 4.0 ranks this census tract at a pollution burden of 46%, which is remarkably high for a neighborhood so close to a municipal golf course and receiving the benefit of ocean breezes.
 This census tract is near other census tracts with higher burdens, including Census Tract 6059063605, which has a pollution burden of 86%.
 The residences are older buildings, many of which do not have central heating and air conditioning or air filtration systems, so the residents who rely on open windows for ventilation will be subject to air pollution from the project.
+And now the new residents of the FDC Specific Plan area will have to contend with the EOC impacts.

 Roadway and utility improvements would likely be required.
 The project would require potential roadway and utility upgrades, primarily on Shelley Circle within FDC, but also Merrimac Way and Fair Drive.
 There would also be a new roadway constructed to directly connect Shelley Circle to Pearl Way.
 The new roadway and utility improvements are assumed to disturb 1.9 miles of roadway length and up to 13.82 acres, with a total of 27,600 cubic yds of soil imported/exported for the improvements and generation of construction-related emissions.
 These improvements would impact the future design and planning of the community of mixed-used units on the remainder of FDC, as the extension of Shelly Circle would bisect one large plot of land.
 Since the extension of the roadway includes a queueing area at the gate to the facility, large diesel-fueled trucks would be spewing fumes there, making the surrounding land undesirable for development of housing.